Why Does Cloning Your Dog Just Seem Wrong?

-“Well,” she said.
-“Everyone knows that clones will not be identical to their mom.”
+“Well,” she said, "everyone knows that the clones will not be identical to their mom.”

 “Not true,” I said.
 “Most of what you hear about Dolly is fake news.
 According to a paper published last year, Dolly was actually quite healthy.
 Further, researchers have extensively studied four cloned sheep from the same line as Dolly.
 They lived until the ripe old age of eight — that’s 70 in human years.
 And they did not have any health problems.
 Like it or not, animal cloning has come a long way.
 And according to an article I read in Science, the world’s best polo player now competes using a team of six cloned horses.”

-I went on.
-“Korean researchers cloned the first dog in 2005.
-The pup, who they named Snuppy, was perfectly healthy and died 13 days after his 10th birthday party.
+I went on, “Korean researchers cloned the first dog in 2005.
+The pup, whom they named Snuppy, was perfectly healthy and died 13 days after his 10th birthday party.
 In fact, the same researchers also used a hot new gene splicing technique called CRISPR to produce Ruppy, a dog that glows red in the dark.”

 “I agree,” I said.
 “But a purebred French bulldog’s genes are way more screwed up than Snuppy’s.
 Have you seen the list of their health problems?
 They even have trouble eating and walking.”

-Mary Jean decided to take another track.
-“Well, instead of forking up all that money on clones, Streisand should have rescued a dog from the animal shelter.”
+Mary Jean took another track: “Well, instead of forking up all that money on clones, Streisand should have rescued a dog from the animal shelter.”

 “Good point,” I said.
-“And a lot of people I greatly respect including Alexandra Horowitz and Barbara King agree with you.
-But, while there are exceptions, I generally avoid imposing my values on other people.
+“And a lot of people I greatly respect, including Alexandra Horowitz and Barbara King, agree with you.
+But while there are exceptions, I generally avoid imposing my values on other people.
 If you are opposed to abortion, then don’t get one.
 If you don’t believe in the consumption of animals, don’t eat meat.
 It’s the same with cloned puppies.
-If you are repulsed with the idea of a cloned pet, don’t clone your dog.”
+If you are repulsed by the idea of a cloned pet, don’t clone your dog.”

 Then I asked her, “So, have I convinced you that Barbra Streisand is perfectly within her rights to fork out $50,000 on a cloned dog rather than send a big check to PETA?